eagle840/killercoda-labs/pythonvenv/step1.md

-# activate virtual enviroment
+# Activate virtual enviroment

-the '.venv#' is one of the more popular folders to use:
+We'll use an environment/folder called '.venv' is one of the more popular folders to use:

 `python3 -m venv .venv`{{execute}}

-a quick look at `tree`{{execute}} shows what has been setup.
+Lets look at what has been setup:

+`tree -a`{{execute}}

 Now lets activate the virtual envirnoment